JADES Data Release 4 Paper I: Sample Selection, Observing Strategy and Redshifts of the complete spectroscopic sample: The NIRSpec component of the JADES survey

 Our two deep tiers, \texttt{goods-s-deephst} (PID: 1210) and \texttt{goods-s-deepjwst} (PID: 1287) shared identical observational design which employed three dither positions (`dithers' are spatial offsets to place spectra on different areas of the detectors).
 At each dither, 9.3 h of exposure were obtained with Prism/Clear, providing high S/N continuum plus emission line spectra for many sources, albeit at low spectral resolution ($R\approx30-300$).
 The same three dither positions were then used to obtain full wavelength coverage at $\mathrm{R}\sim1000$, with 2.3 h of exposure per dither in each of \gonem, \gtwom and \gthreem, to resolve closely-spaced emission lines.
 Finally, a higher spectral resolution \gthreeh\ 2.3 h exposure at each dither enables kinematic studies and searches for broad emission line features from unobscured AGN in a subset of sources.
 The three dither positions were selected to maximise target commonality, so as to prioritize increased depth rather than observing more targets, and were $\lesssim1$ arcsecond apart from each other.
 Therefore, many targets received up to 27 h in Prism and 7 h in each grating. \deephstgs was observed in October 2022 and released in \citetalias{DR1}.
 Two of the three \deepjwstgs dithers were observed in January 2024.
 The third was skipped because of a guide star acquisition failure and was observed a year later in January 2025.

 This release also includes data from the Cycle 2 GO program 3215 as \ultradeepgs \citep{Eisenstein2023_JOF}.
 This was designed to focus on depth in Prism/Clear and \gthreem.
 This comprised four dither positions\footnote{It was originally designed to be 5 positions, but as detailed in \citetalias{DR3}, one visit suffered from a bright MSA short.
-The re-scheduled observations were re-designed and are not included in this release.} of 9.3 h in Prism/Clear and \gthreem, and 2.3 h in \gonem, with no exposure in either of \gtwom\ or \gthreeh.
+The re-scheduled observations were re-designed following a new, high-multiplex strategy and presented in \cite{DEugenio2025}.} of 9.3 h in Prism/Clear and \gthreem, and 2.3 h in \gonem, with no exposure in either of \gtwom\ or \gthreeh.
 This covered the same pointing as \deephstgs, but was observed one year later (October 2023) with the same top priority targets (class 1, see Section~\ref{subsec:classes_1_6}), but otherwise a different prioritization strategy for the remaining targets.

 For our \medhst\ pointings, which had NIRCam in prime, the NIRSpec observations comprised 12 (8) pointings in GOODS-South (GOODS-North).
 Each pointing was observed for 2.09 h with the Prism (1.73 h in GOODS-N) and 1.73 h with the \gonem, \gtwom, and \gthreem, with no high-resolution observations.
 Most targets were observed in either 1 or 2 of these pointings, but a small number fell into overlapping regions and could be observed in multiple pointing pairs, meaning exposure times of up to 6.8 h were obtained with the Prism.
 As mentioned in Section~\ref{subsec:whats_new}, 8 of the 12 pointings in \medhstgs were affected by shorts and are not included in this release.
 One pointing in \medhstgn had its Prism observations lost to shorts, meaning there are 76 targets in this tier with grating observations, but no prism observations.